ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - e - Node - Custom Middleware.md

   });
   ```

-- middleware as an intermediate argument in our routes. eg:
+- Middleware as an intermediate argument in our routes. eg:

   ```js
   router.get('/admin', isUserLoggedIn, () => {
     ...
   })
   ```

 - Implement protected routes